decretist/Dissertation/Chapter3/chapter3.md

 identified as having been students of Gratian: Paucapalea (fl.
 1140s), Simon of Bisignano (fl.
 1174--1179), and Omnebene (d.
 1185).

-[^d]: The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students: Pepo preceded Wernerius [Irnerius], who taught the Four Doctors.
-Odofredus is an important source for this tradition, and his remarks about Irnerius can be found in his commentary on *Dig.* 1.1.6.
-Odofredus, *Lectura super Digesto veteri*, (2 volumes, Lyon: 1550-1552; repr.
-Bologna 1967-1968).
-For a short excerpt from the Latin text with accompanying English translation, see [@radding_origins_1988, 159-160] **See also Pennington "Big Bang".**

 <!--

 What we'd really like to have is evidence from one or more of his